spatts14/Xenium_5k_analysis_pipeline/README.md

 ![ST Pipeline](docs/ST_workflow.png)

 In addition to the analysis pipeline, we highlight several good software engineering practices including version control, containarization, linting, and continuous integration.
+Details on these practices and how to implement them can be found in the [Best Practice Notes](docs/RSE_best_practices.md) section of the documentation.

 <!-- Author information -->
 This exemplar was developed at Imperial College London by Sara Patti in